House of Narro: Don Francisco Alonso de Narro y Angulo

 The first Narro to move to Mexico and head of the family in this territory was Don Francisco Alonso de Narro and Angulo.
 The son of Don Domingo Alonso de Narro and Maria de Angulo and San Juan, was born in Villar de Torre in 1701, then under the bishopric of Calahorra, belonging to the Autonomous Community of La Rioja.

 Don Francisco immigrated to North America as the right-hand man of Don Baltasar de Zúñiga Guzmán Sotomayor y Mendoza, Duke of Arión and Marquis of Valero, Viceroy of New Spain (later president of the Council of the Indies), between 1714 and 1716.
 He married Dona Maria Ysabel Martinez Guaxardo and Montes de Oca, on September 15, 1724, in the village of Santiago del Saltillo.
 She was the legitimate daughter of Captain Miguel Martinez Guaxardo and Aguirre and Petronila Montes de Oca and Ayala, who married on May 7, 1692 in the same town.
 She was the paternal granddaughter of Captain Don Juan Martinez Guaxardo and Flores Valdes and Dona Ana Clara de Aguirre Guillen and Ábrego; paternal great-granddaughter of Lieutenant Juan Martinez Guaxardo and Rodriguez; paternal great-granddaughter, Captain Francisco Martinez Guajardo and Dona Ines Rodriguez Navarro; daughter of the Captain Don Juan Navarro and Dona Maria Rodriguez de Sosa, daughter of Don Baltasar this and Dona Ines Sosa Rodríguez, one of the most important founders of Saltillo and novohispano northeast.

 Don Valentín Garcia y Narro

 Doctor and teacher, professor of philosophy and theology at the Pontifical Tridentine Seminary Real and court of New Spain, master of arts and doctor of sacred theology; dean of both faculties and all its cloister at the Royal Pontifical University of Mexico City, in addition to his conciliatory and rectorate.
 He served as Bishop in Coyoacan.
-He was born in February 1724 and passed away in March 1801.
+He was born in February 1724 and died in March 1801.